-3 Things Runners Don’t Want to Hear Plus 1 thing they love to hear
+Three Things Runners Don’t Want to Hear Plus the One Thing They Love to Hear

 By Coach Henness of ThoroughlyThriving.com

 As a run coach there are many things I enjoy, like celebrating my athlete’s successes.
 Equally as important, though, are the things that neither they nor I enjoy.
 Often that means saying these 3 things runners don’t want to hear.

 Running fast is the dream.
 So, when I give runner’s their paces for long or easy runs, they often complain about how slow it is and struggle not to go faster.
 There are times to run fast, but the majority of miles for endurance runners should be an easy pace, around 5 to 6 on that 1 to 10 effort scale.

 Why?
 The fastest pace you can maintain is determined by how good your body is at creating energy aerobically (with oxygen).
 Running a high volume of slow miles makes your body better at that, whereas running fewer miles at top speeds will not.
 If you want to learn more about how your body adapts to endurance training, look up acidosis or lactate threshold training.

 We focus much time and energy on running and comparatively little on recovery.
 I’ve found I have to work a lot harder to get my runners to practice a consistent post-race routine than a pre-race routine.

 It’s a common misconception that we get stronger/faster when we workout.
 We actually get weaker during the workout.
 We use up our bodies’ resources and tear muscles.
 It’s during the recovery that our body rebuilds itself stronger than before.
 That’s why I tell my athletes to think about what they will eat and when they will eat after a run, and ask them about their sleep patterns and make them do the boring work of stretching, etc. To run better they have to recover better.

 FIX YOUR FORM